There is a problem at the JROTC level that has nothing to do with drill- “Education is key!”

 There are many creative ways to help set apart cadets who are on drill team, color team or what a unit might call honor guard: shoulder cord, aiguillette, uniform stripes, distinctive ribbons, etc. Click here for more ideas.

-ROTC (college) is a little different.
+ROTC (college) is different.
 Contracted college cadets are considered “Third Lieutenants” and as such wear the service uniform within the guidelines of their service’s dress and appearance manual.

 Military schools have some different standards as well to go along with their distinctive uniforms, just like the service academies.

-Let us not forget the distinctive uniform items of Military Cadets (Army), Patriot Youth Corps (Army), Young Marines, Civil Air Patrol, Sea Cadets and Sea Scouts.
+Let us not forget the distinctive uniform items of Young Marines, Civil Air Patrol, Sea Cadets, Sea Scouts, and other numerous programs.
 None of these programs allows their cadets to wear distinctive uniform items from their services except when specifically noted in their manual.

 And then there are the Police and Fire Explorer Cadets.
 I think that takes care of all of the cadet programs.
 But each has it’s own uniform, rank, ribbons, etc. They do not take from the military services something which is blatantly not authorized for wear by anyone else.